kevball2/technicalpandadotcom/content/post/user-defined-types-in-action/index.md

 } from './types/types.bicep'
 ```

-Types have been moved to their own files to logically encapsulate a portion of the template they each represent.
+User Defined Types can grow to be quite large.
+We can move our User Defined Types to separate Bicep files that represent different parts of our template logic.
+To ensure our main template file does not become difficult to navigate, I have broken out the logic into several files.
+1 for the core SQL server, database, and deployment specific types, and 3 for the SQL sku options for the SQL Database.
+We will learn more about those types later in this post.
+First lets look at the core User Defined Types.

 ### Azure Environment Type
 The `azureEnvironmentType` contains information specific to our environments and deployments.
-It provides static information that can be used to dynamically create or complete resources in our template.
-The `export()` decorator makes the type available for import from another bicep file.
+It provides static information that can be used to dynamically create or complete resources.
+The `export()` decorator makes the type available for import from another Bicep file.
 The `sealed()` decorator prevents modification of the property values to avoid alterations in the parameter file.
 ``` Bicep
 @description('Azure environment specific configuration settings')